COURSE/SUBJECT TITLE: Library

 Library skills are expanded in Grade 6, through Social Studies with extensive use of indices, glossaries, atlases, biographical dictionaries, etc. Students hone their skills during original, hands on units on Westward Expansion, Boom or Bust (the 1920s and 1930s), and World War II.
 In 6th grade Science, students use the library to research, take notes on, and cite sources on minerals, topics in space, and the environment.

-I can demonstrate and appreciation of literature as a reflection of human experience and reading as a pleasurable activity.
+Learning Target: I can demonstrate an appreciation of literature as a reflection of human experience and reading as a pleasurable activity.